json-next/json-next/README.md

 }
 ```

-Use 'HANSON.parse' instead of 'JSON.parse' to parse text to ruby:
+Use `HANSON.parse` instead of `JSON.parse` to parse text to ruby hash / array / etc.:

 ``` ruby
 {